daronphang/programming-resources/databases/SQL/stored-procedure/list-parameters.md

 Allows multiple rows of data to be passed to stored procedure by Transact-SQL code.
 Involves 3 step process:

-1. Create user-defined table that corresponds to table to be populated.
+1. Create user-defined table that corresponds to table to be populated
-2. Create stored procedure that uses TVP.
+2. Create stored procedure that uses TVP
-3. Declare table type, populate it with data, and pass it to stored procedure.
+3. Declare table type, populate it with data, and pass it to stored procedure

 ```sql
 CREATE DATABASE ShowRoom